 Brandi is a hard-partying, overworked, nursing assistant desperate for a promotion at the retirement home where she works.
 After a night of drug-binging and partying, she accidentally hits a certain Thomas Bardo a deadbeat and recently evicted man who gets stuck in the windshield of her car.
-Not wanting to call for help since she is driving under the influence, Brandi, chooses not to get Thomas medical help and instead drives home and leaves him clinging to his life in the windshield of her car.
-While Brandi frantically tries to decide what she is going to do, Thomas, tries to free himself knowing his time is running out.
+Not wanting to call for help since she is driving under the influence, Brandi chooses not to get Thomas medical help and instead drives home and leaves him clinging to life on the windshield of her car.
+While Brandi frantically tries to decide what she is going to do, Thomas tries to free himself knowing his time is running out.

 20 of 26 people found this review helpful.

 Was this review helpful to you?